Ginjinha in Lisbon: 4 Authentic Places to Drink It

 ginja-in-chocolate-cups

-You can find some classic recipes for this distilled alcohol drink, mostly consumed independently.
+You can find classic recipes for this distilled alcohol drink, mostly consumed on its own.
 But you can serve it in many ways.

-A common one created by Obidos found on the north side of Lisbon and very popular is to enjoy it in edible chocolate cups.
+A common one created by Obidos, found on the north side of Lisbon, is very popular: enjoy it in edible chocolate cups.

 The shots are in a dark chocolate cup with plenty of sugar and are very delicious.
 According to Obidos, you should enjoy ginja as an aperitif or a digestive after-dinner drink.